 Most coaches will use at least your first session to help you set and agree some goals, or outcomes, for your work together.

 Are there particular aspects of your shift where you keep getting stuck?
-Do you want support with practicalities, like your CV and cover letter, or is your preferred outcome more to do with clarity, or confidence?
+Do you want support with practicalities, like your CV / resume and cover letter, or is your preferred outcome more to do with clarity, or confidence?

 Do you have time constraints on your work together (are you within a notice period at work, for example, or have you been made redundant recently)?

 What are your expectations about how fast you'll achieve these goals?
 Note these down, too, so you can discuss them with potential coaches.